forrtproject/forrtproject.github.io/content/authors/Myriam-Baum/_index.md

 ---
 # Display name
-name: "Alaa AlDoh"
+name: "Myriam Baum"

 # Username (this should match the folder name and the name on publications)
 authors:
-- Name "Alaa AlDoh"
+- Name "Myriam Baum"

 # Is this the primary user of the site?
 superuser: false